Nirmal Purja: First winter ascent of K2

-Purja, along with nine other Nepali mountaineers, made history on 16 January 2021 as the first to climb K2 in the harsh weather conditions of the winter.
-His team consisting of Mingma David Sherpa, Mingma Tenzi Sherpa, Geljen Sherpa, Pem Chiri Sherpa, Dawa Temba Sherpa and himself, joined by the team of Mingma Gyalje Sherpa (Mingma G), Dawa Tenjin Sherpa and Kilu Pemba Sherpa, and Sona Sherpa from Seven Summits Treks successfully ascended K2 at 16:58 local time in Pakistan.
-This is the first successful K2 winter expedition after numerous attempts since 1987.
-Purja was the only team member to reach the summit without using supplemental oxygen, becoming the first person to do so in winter.
+Purja, along with nine other Nepali mountaineers, made history on 16 January 2021 as the first to climb K2 in winter.
+His team – Mingma David Sherpa, Mingma Tenzi Sherpa, Geljen Sherpa, Pem Chiri Sherpa, Dawa Temba Sherpa, and himself – joined the team of Mingma Gyalje Sherpa (Mingma G), Dawa Tenjin Sherpa and Kilu Pemba Sherpa, and Sona Sherpa from Seven Summits Treks.
+They successfully summited K2 at 16:58 local time in Pakistan.
+This was the first successful K2 winter ascent after numerous attempts since 1987.
+Purja was the only team member to reach the summit without supplemental oxygen, becoming the first person to do so in winter.

-After terrible weather conditions hit the lower camps at the foot of K2 and some equipment was lost, Nepali mountaineers of these three teams decided to join efforts and climb the peak together, as a team.
+After severe weather conditions hit the lower camps at the foot of K2 and some equipment was lost, Nepali mountaineers from the three teams decided to join efforts and climb the peak together.

 Further achievements

-In May 2022, Purja set a new speed record for ascending Kangchenjunga, Mount Everest, and Lhotse consecutively without oxygen, with a time of 8 days 23 hours, and 10 minutes.
-He ascended Kangchenjunga on 7 May at 10:50 am, Mount Everest on 15 May at 8 am (his sixth ascent of Mount Everest), and after 26 hours, on 16 May, at 10 am, ascended Lhotse.
+In May 2022, Purja set a new speed record for ascending Kangchenjunga, Mount Everest, and Lhotse consecutively without supplemental oxygen, with a time of 8 days 23 hours, and 10 minutes.
+He ascended Kangchenjunga on 7 May at 10:50 am, Everest on 15 May at 8 am (his sixth ascent of Everest), and, after 26 hours, ascended Lhotse on 16 May at 10 am.

-On 4 October 2024, Purja broke two world records after summiting Shishapangma: the fastest time to summit all 14 peaks with no supplementary oxygen (2 years and 5 months); and, the fastest to summit all 14 peaks both with and without supplementary oxygen.
+On 4 October 2024, Purja broke two world records after summiting Shishapangma: the fastest time to summit all 14 peaks without supplemental oxygen (2 years and 5 months), and the fastest to summit all 14 peaks both with and without supplemental oxygen.

-On 21 October 2024, Purja broke yet another record by becoming the first person to summit the 14 peaks and the Seven Summits both with and without supplementary oxygen.
+On 21 October 2024, he became the first person to summit the 14 peaks and the Seven Summits both with and without supplemental oxygen.

-In 2025, Purja announced his latest challenge - called the Hat-Trick Challenge - the aim being to complete the 14 Peaks and the Seven Summits for the third time.
-Purja announced he would be self-funding the project, with all donations and sponsorship money going to support the Nimsdai Foundation.
-The Foundation's mission is to support the Big Mountain communities through initiatives including education, emergency aid and environmental projects.
-The most high-profile project is the Big Mountain Clean Up - launched to remove waste from the high peaks.
+In 2025, Purja announced his latest challenge, the Hat-Trick Challenge, aiming to complete the 14 Peaks and the Seven Summits for the third time.
+He said he would self‑fund the project, with all donations and sponsorship money supporting the Nimsdai Foundation.
+The Foundation's mission is to support Big Mountain communities through initiatives including education, emergency aid, and environmental projects.
+Its most high‑profile project is the Big Mountain Clean Up, launched to remove waste from the high peaks.

-On July 3rd, 2025, Purja announced that he had summitted Nanga Parbat in Pakistan.
-This was his 50th successful summit of an 8,000m peak, and his 22nd 8,000er without the use of supplementary oxygen.
-This sets two new records for Purja - the most successful summits by any climber and the most successful summits without oxygen use.
+On 3 July 2025, Purja announced that he had summitted Nanga Parbat in Pakistan.
+This was his 50th successful ascent of an 8,000m peak and his 22nd without supplemental oxygen.
+These ascents set two new records: the most successful summits by any climber and the most successful summits without supplemental oxygen.

+In May 2026, Purja broke his own world record for the fastest traverse of Everest and Lhotse without supplemental oxygen.
+He climbed from the summit of Everest to the summit of Lhotse in 13 hours, beating his previous record of 25 hours.
+A few days later, he summitted Makalu, marking his 56th ascent of an 8,000 m peak and further increasing his record for the highest number of 8,000 m summits.